satansdeer/satansdeer.github.com/content/legacy-posts/localize-your-app-without-translation-keys/index.md

 image: contact-sheet.jpg
 ---

-When an app grows past one language, the first instinct is usually to invent a translation key for every visible string.
+When an app grows past one language, the first instinct is to invent a translation key for every visible string.

 That sounds organized.
-It often makes the system harder to maintain.
+It makes the system harder to maintain.

 This post is adapted from [a YouTube video about app localization](https://www.youtube.com/watch?v=mNfEigGQ35o).
 The short version: for many product strings, the source text itself is a better key than a made-up name like `login_button_text`.